mkhalid12/data-engineering-github-pipeline/Readme.md

 Every pull request is an issue, but not every issue is a pull request.
 For this reason, "Issues" endpoints may return both issues and pull requests in the response.
 ```
-To answer metric number 1&2&4) Linked between Issue and PR
+To answer metric number 1,2&4) Linked between Issue and PR
 the pull_requests linked with the issue is extracted from the issue.pull_requests
 But this key only provides a URL.
 To extract further pull_request data that needs to join with the `pull_requests` table.
 This is why `stg_github.pull_requests_metrics` is required.
 The granularity of the `pull_request_id` also calculated the time interval between the linked issue being created and to pull_request being merged.

-You can identify pull requests by the pull_request key.
-Be aware that the id of a pull request returned from the "Issues" endpoints will be an issue id.
-To find out the pull request id, use the "List pull requests" endpoint.

-3The labels are available as nested array JSON structure in pull_requests.json source.
+3) The labels are available as nested array JSON structure in pull_requests.json source.
 This needs to flatten and finally calculate for each label count the number of pull_requests this label is assigned.
 This aggregate data is available  in `stg_github.labels_metrics`

 The tables/jobs dependency graph is shown in the following diagram.
 And detailed DDL script is provided in this create_table.sql script.